Certified Tester – Testing with Generative AI (CT-GenAI)

 Overview

-The ISTQB® Certified Tester – Testing with Generative AI (CT-GenAI) extends the Foundation Level and provides testing and quality-engineering professionals with a structured, hands-on path to master how, when, and why to use Large Language Models (LLMs) and other generative-AI techniques across the entire test process – from requirements analysis and test design to automation, reporting, and continuous improvement.
+Expanding on the original concepts, the updated syllabus provides testing and quality-engineering professionals with a more comprehensive and market-aligned learning path for effectively applying Large Language Models (LLMs) and Generative AI techniques across the entire testing lifecycle — from requirements analysis and test design to automation, reporting, and continuous improvement.

 Audience